Superb Analytics for Earnings Momentum Make Agilent Technologies (A) a Strong Buy | InvestorPlace

-Agilent Technologies Inc (NYSE:A) is a member of the 33 company Life Sciences Tools & Services GICS industry group, which is a segment of the 782 company GICS Health Care sector.
-The market value of A is $21.5 billion which falls in the top quarter of its industry group.
-Portfolio Grader's current ranking for A puts it 5 among the 33 companies in this industry group, putting in the top quartile; in the top decile of the sector with a ranking of 66 among the 782 companies in the sector, and number 459 in the nearly 5,000 company Portfolio Grader universe.
+As one of the 781 companies in the GICS Health Care sector Agilent Technologies Inc (NYSE:A) is a constituent of the 32 company Life Sciences Tools & Services GICS industry group within this sector.
+The market value of A is $22.2 billion which falls in the top quarter of its industry group.
+The stock's current Portfolio Grader score places it 3 among the 32 companies in this industry group, positioning it among the leaders; among the sector leaders with a ranking of 17 among the 781 companies in the sector, and number 127 in the nearly 5,000 company Portfolio Grader universe.

 Portfolio Grader currently ranks A as a Strong Buy.
-The approach to fundamental and quantitative metrics used in this stock evaluation tool developed by Louis Navellier, evaluates and ranks approximately 5,000 stocks each week.
+With unique fundamental and quantitative analytical tools developed by Louis Navellier, this stock analytical tool evaluates approximately 5,000 stocks weekly.
 This represents no change from the previous week and is the same ranking A has had from Portfolio Grader for 2 months.

-Agilent Technologies has realized above-average scores in 6 of the 8 fundamental metrics used by Portfolio Grader in the ranking of company stocks.
+Agilent Technologies has realized above-average scores in 5 of the 8 fundamental areas analyzed by Portfolio Grader in the ranking of company stocks.

-The company's operational scores provide mixed results with rankings for operating margin and earnings growth that are above average, while the score for sales growth is below average.
-Scores for visibility of earnings are superior with a ranking for earnings revisions, earnings surprises and earnings momentum that are discernibly better than average.
+A's operational scores provide mixed results with rankings for operating margin and earnings growth that are above average, while the score for sales growth is below average.
+Scores for visibility of earnings are mixed, with rankings for earnings surprises and earnings momentum that are better than average, while the score for earnings revisions is worse than average.
 A's grade for return on equity is appreciably better than its industry group average but its ranking for cash flow is below-average.
 These fundamental scores give Agilent Technologies a position in the top quartile of the industry group.

 Louis Navellier's proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results, with A being 'strong buy' and F being 'strong sell'.
 Explore the tool here.